 Knowledge Transfer and Partnerships

 - On March 26, 2013, the one-year anniversary of his record-setting dive to Challenger Deep, Cameron announced a formal partnership with Woods Hole Oceanographic Institution (WHOI), a world leader in oceanographic research and technology, specifically manned and unmanned deep submergence vehicles.
-The DEEPSEA CHALLENGER sub will be transferred to WHOI, where its engineering advancements will be incorporated into future research platforms and deep-sea expeditions beginning as early as this summer.
+The DEEPSEA CHALLENGER was transferred to WHOI, where its engineering advancements have been incorporated into current and future research platforms and deep-sea expeditions.

-- Cameron joined the advisory board of WHOI’s newly formed Center for Marine Robotics.
+- Cameron joined the advisory board of WHOI’s Center for Marine Robotics.

 Scientific Research and Publication